-Potential countermeasures may include considering adjusting speed limits, leading pedestrian intervals, crosswalk visibility enhancements, corridor access management, particularly near intersections, traffic calming on Austin Ave, a median on Hwy 83, and backplates with retroreflective borders.
+Potential countermeasures may include setting appropriate speed limits for all road users, leading pedestrian intervals, crosswalk visibility enhancements, corridor access management, particularly near intersections, traffic calming on Austin Ave, a median on Hwy 83, and backplates with retroreflective borders.

 Next Steps: Approval and development of scope for corridor safety study.
 Consider a phased approach with striping, signal timing, and signage occurring on a shorter timeline.